Watch this brief clip of Dan Garcia graphically demonstrating

 Click for larger version.

-"vee" program.
+inspired by Dan's "vee" program.
 Try running it.
-If you need to install Python first,
+If you need to

 Setup page for instructions.